bflanders/sudoku_boards/README.md

     * Make a puzzler (something that can make puzzles)

 ## Mistakes were made
 I made a lot of mistakes.
 I trying a cell by cell walk, with the idea that if I took a wrong path, just back up and choose a better one.
-That becomes a problem if you haven't been recording things right.
 I kept creating solutions where backtracking wasn't done correctly.
-It was hard to backtrack.
-Let's look a simple first approach.
+Let's look at a simple first approach.

 ```python